Bashir Ahmad (singer)

-Bashir Ahmed (11 November 1939 – 19 April 2014) was a Bangladeshi playback singer who started his career from Pakistan film industry.
-Born in Kolkata, West Bengal, he migrated to Dhaka, East Bengal after the Partition period in 1960 and started his singing career.
-He is known as East Pakistan's Ahmed Rushdi because his singing style is inspired by Ahmed Rushdi.
+Bashir Ahmed (11 November 1939 – 19 April 2014) was a Pakistani-Bangladeshi playback singer, lyricist, and musician who started his career from Lollywood in the 1960s.
+He is known for his playback songs in the films Talash (1963) and Darshan (1967).
 He was awarded Ekushey Padak in 2005 by the Government of Bangladesh and Bangladesh National Film Award for Best Male Playback Singer for his performance in the film Kokhono Megh Kokhono Bristi (2003).
+He is known as East Pakistan's Ahmed Rushdi because his singing style is inspired by him.

+Early life

+Born on 18 November 1939 in Kolkata, West Bengal, Ahmed migrated to Dhaka, East Pakistan, after the partition period in 1960.

 Career

-Bashir Ahmed was born in Calcutta in 1939.
-He was accepted as a pupil by Ustad Vilayat Hussain at the age of 15.
+Ahmed became a pupil of Ustad Vilayat Hussain at the age of 15.
 Later, he came to Bombay, and became a student of Ustad Bade Ghulam Ali Khan.

 Ahmed performed along with Geeta Dutt.
 Around the 1960s, when the film producer and owner of Gulistan Cinema Hall, Dossani invited Talat Mahmood and Ahmed to East Pakistan to perform, after their tour of Chittagong and Mymensingh, Mahmood returned to India but Ahmed decided to stay back.

 In Dhaka, his mentor and brother-in-law, Ishrat Kalkatvi introduced him to Robin Ghosh.
 Kalkatvi was writing songs for the film Talash (1963), although eventually, Suroor Barabankvi contributed more songs to the film.
 Ghosh was making tunes for the film.
 Ahmed sang some numbers for Talash, including the soft romantic one, titled "Kuch Apni Kahiye Kuch Meri Suniye, Yeh Sham Yeh Tanhai Yun Chup To Na Rahiye".
 Ahmed sang another song titled Main Rickshawalla Matwala.
 He had another duet in the film, "Tum Bhi Haseen Dil Bhi Jawan".